kwakueshun/codeine-overload/content/blog/url-routing-in-swift/index.md

 To be fair, I have used this more often than I like to admit.

-While having all your end points at one place in this format seems super cool _(read: so not cool)_, it becomes a bit repetitive and error-prone as that list of paths increase.
+While having all your end points at one place in this format seems super cool, it becomes a bit repetitive and error-prone as that list of paths increase.

 ### The Problem
-Let's take a look at *BASE_URL*.
+Let's take a look at `BASE_URL`.
 This variable is being used in the string interpolation for all the paths.
-What exactly is wrong with this, you ask?
-We are basically repeating this variable for _n_ times the number of paths and, thus, violating what is known as the _DRY Principle_.
+What exactly is wrong with this? you ask.
+We are basically repeating this variable for `n` times the number of paths and, thus, violating what is known as `The DRY Principle`.

-So what exactly is this _DRY Principle_?
+So what exactly is this `DRY Principle`?
 > Don't Repeat Yourself (DRY) is a principle of software development aimed at
 > reducing repetition of software patterns, replacing it with abstractions or using
 > data normalization to avoid redundancy.